MatthewEskolin/TogglBudget/README.md

 ## TODO
 -Come up with a name for this App before integrating with Toggl

+--USE A DIAGRAM BUILDER TO SHOW THE ARHITECTURE OF THIS APP

 -figure out the best way to get the total time tracked from the Toggl API.